Exhibitions

 Outside objects

-Located at various positions in the garden are some more objects on display, such as a 1930s wooden clinker-built lifeboat, a home-built fishing dinghy with an inboard engine, anchors and lighthouse lenses.
+Located at various positions in the garden are some more objects on display, such as a 1930s wooden clinker-built lifeboat, a home-built fishing dinghy with an inboard engine, anchors, signal cannon channel markers buoys and lighthouse lenses.

 Located at various spots are types of bollards, used to moor small boats and large ships.
 A few were made here in Townsville.